 At that time, 1884, there was no orphanage in Seattle and no place for mothers and children who were left desperate when abandoned.
 Ollie Ryther had found her life’s mission: she vowed never to turn a child away.
 For the next fifty years she took in unwanted babies left on her doorstep, and found adoptive homes for them.
 Ollie helped mothers who needed a place to live and needed work.
 Ollie developed a network of supporters and business contacts and could send women to find jobs, while offering to provide daycare for their children.

 Single fathers would leave their children with Mother Ryther while working and contributing to their support at the rate of $1 per week.
-Decades later, in 1919-1920 Mother Ryther would access her connection to the bricklayers and stone masons’ trade unions to help her build the Ryther Home at N. 44th Street & Stone Way.
-Newspaper reports noted that some of these working men had had to leave their children with Mother Ryther so they had a direct interest in building a new and better home, the building which was constructed in 1919 on Stone Way in the Wallingford neighborhood.
+Decades later, in 1919 Mother Ryther would access her connection to the bricklayers and stone masons’ trade unions to help her build the Ryther Home at North 44th Street & Stone Way.
+Newspaper reports noted that some of these working men had had to leave their children with Mother Ryther, so they had a direct interest in building a new and better home, the building which was constructed in 1919 on Stone Way in the Wallingford neighborhood.

 The Rythers move from Alder Street to Denny Way

-By 1904 the Ryther family, still living in the Alder Street house, needed even bigger quarters, and a supporter, Laurence Colman, found a house for them, the old Pontius mansion, at 1262 Denny Way near Minor Ave and Pontius Ave in today’s South Lake Union.
+By 1904 the Ryther family, still living in the Alder Street house, needed even bigger quarters.
+A supporter, Laurence Colman, found a house for them, the old Pontius mansion, at 1262 Denny Way near Minor Ave and Pontius Ave in today’s South Lake Union.
 Colman, son of James Colman for whom Seattle’s ferry dock is named, organized a board to support Mother Ryther’s work, which was then called the City Mission Foundling Home.
 The Board produced a pamphlet with endorsements by 22 Seattle leaders and businessmen, including Robert Moran (shipbuilder and former mayor) and Rev. Mark Matthews of First Presbyterian Church.
-After Ollie Ryther’s husband, Noble, died in 1914 she became even more dedicated to her work with the children.

 A new and even bigger home: the move to Wallingford